avabellaw/bright-times/readme.md

 * Ability to subscribe to a reminder of an event.

 Future features:
-* Reacurring events.
+* Recurring events.

 ### User stories

 <!-- Turn this into a table -->
-1	User	I want to see events 	Find one I like and buy a ticket 2	User	I want to see event details	Make an informed decision before buying a ticket 3	User 	I want to sign up for an account	To buy tickets 4	Staff member	I want confirmation of work at an event	Revisit event details and confirm im booked 5	Venue manager	I want to list my venue	I can book events 6	Venue manager	I want to list events for my venue	I can sell tickets 7	Venue manager	I want to see how many people are signed up	To know how many people are coming 8	Venue manager	I want to edit my venue and event details	To keep them up-to-date
+1   User    I want to see events    Find one I like and buy a ticket 2   User    I want to see event details Make an informed decision before buying a ticket 3   User    I want to sign up for an account    To buy tickets 4   Staff member    I want confirmation of work at an event Revisit event details and confirm I'm booked 5   Venue manager   I want to list my venue so I can book events 6   Venue manager   I want to list events for my venue  I can sell tickets 7   Venue manager   I want to see how many people are signed up To know how many people are coming 8   Venue manager   I want to edit my venue and event details   To keep them up-to-date

 ## Structure plane